A Guide to Finishes for Kitchen Cabinets

 Large manufacturers are more likely to provide a consistent finish to cabinets because they have the resources to do quality work in a relatively short time.
 They have facilities that are free of dust and dirt, which is essential for a flawless finish.
 This is not always the case with smaller outfits, at least not with the same capacity.
 You can still get quality finishes from these smaller companies, but they may take longer or cost a bit more.

-In general, finishes that require hand treatments or more steps require higher labor costs, which translate to higher overall cost to the final product.
+In general, finishes that require hand treatments or more steps require higher labor costs, which translate to higher overall costs for the final product.
 This applies to both large and small manufacturers.
 Applying a glaze, for example, adds a pleasing dimension to the cabinet surface.
 However, this step may unnecessarily add to your cost.
-You may be able to cutting costs by choosing just the essential finishes you need for your kitchen design.
+You may be able to cut costs by choosing just the essential finishes you need for your kitchen design.

 Conclusion